M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   ```csharp
   list.AddFirst(0);
   ```
   - Adds a new node containing the specified value at the start of the `LinkedList<T>`.
+This is particularly useful for maintaining a stack-like structure.

 - **AddLast**
   ```csharp